currenjin/alexandria-playground/book-building-microservices/interviews/interview-003-what-are-the-main-challenges-of-microservices.md

 ## Important
 - Don't just list problems
-- Always mention solutions and show you've thought the challenges
+- Always mention solutions and show I've thought the challenges

 ## Connection to experience
 - Operational complexity was key factor in decision